2006 Ohio State Buckeyes football team: Ohio State 37, Cincinnati 7

-Ohio State, playing a classic “sandwich game,” overcame a slow start, three quarters without much offensive rhythm, and a good UC defensive game plan that employed stunting and looping its quick linemen to blow out the Bearcats in the 4th quarter, 37–7.
+Ohio State overcame a slow start, three quarters without much offensive rhythm, and a good Cincinnati defensive game plan that employed stunting and looping its quick linemen to blow out the Bearcats in the fourth quarter, 37–7.
 Cincinnati scored on its second possession of the game, driving 80 yards in five plays and capping the drive with a 22-yard pass from Dustin Grutza to Jared Martin.
-However, despite allowing a number of long gains on broken plays, Ohio State effectively stopped UC's offense after the scoring drive, accumulating eight sacks, three interceptions, and holding the Bearcats to 212 total yards and −4 rushing.
-UC's longest gain on the ground was a 23-yard scramble by Grutza on its touchdown drive.
+However, despite allowing a number of long gains on broken plays, Ohio State effectively stopped Cincinnati's offense after the scoring drive, accumulating eight sacks, three interceptions, and holding the Bearcats to 212 total yards and −4 rushing yards.
+Cincinnati's longest gain on the ground was a 23-yard scramble by Grutza on its touchdown drive.

-Ohio State, after kicking a field goal on its opening series, trailed most of the first half until an 80-yard drive midway through the 2nd quarter ended in a 12-yard touchdown pass from Troy Smith to Ted Ginn on a crossing pattern with three minutes remaining.
-The offense again started slowly in the 2nd half until effective rushing by Antonio Pittman, including a 48-yard sprint for a touchdown, put the game away.
-Justin Zwick entered the game at quarterback and effectively led a scoring drive, and late in the game 3rd and 4th string quarterbacks Todd Boeckman and Rob Schoenhoft took snaps.
-For the game Ohio State outgained UC 444 yards to 212, made 22 first downs to UC's 11, and scored all four times it had the ball in the red zone.
+Ohio State, after kicking a field goal on its opening series, trailed most of the first half until an 80-yard drive midway through the second quarter ended in a 12-yard touchdown pass from Troy Smith to Ted Ginn Jr. on a crossing pattern with three minutes remaining.
+The offense again started slowly in the second half until effective rushing by Antonio Pittman, including a 48-yard sprint for a touchdown, put the game away.
+Justin Zwick entered the game at quarterback and effectively led a scoring drive, and late in the game third and fourth-string quarterbacks Todd Boeckman and Rob Schoenhoft took snaps.
+For the game, Ohio State outgained Cincinnati 444 yards to 212, made 22 first downs to Cincinnati's 11, and scored all four times it had the ball in the red zone.

-Troy Smith completed 21 of his 30 passing attempts without an interception, producing 203 yards and two touchdowns, both to Ted Ginn.
+Troy Smith completed 21 of his 30 passing attempts without an interception, producing 203 yards and two touchdowns, both to Ginn.
 He was sacked once for a loss of five yards.
-Zwick was 2 for 3 and 63 yards.
-11 receivers caught passes for the Buckeyes, with Anthony Gonzalez catching 5 for 85 yards and several key first downs, and Ginn five for 33 yards.
+Zwick was two for three and 63 yards.
+Eleven receivers caught passes for the Buckeyes, with Anthony Gonzalez catching five for 85 yards and several key first downs, and Ginn five for 33 yards.
 Pittman finished the day with 155 yards on 16 carries.
-On defense Quinn Pitcock recorded 3 sacks and penetrated the UC backfield the entire game.
-James Laurinaitis led in tackles with 9, including a sack, and intercepted his second pass of the season.
+On defense Quinn Pitcock recorded three sacks and penetrated the Cincinnati backfield the entire game.
+James Laurinaitis led in tackles with nine, including a sack, and intercepted his second pass of the season.
 Ohio State played sixty-one players.
 Aaron Pettrey was named Big Ten Special Teams Player of the Week for his two field goals, ten points, and five kickoffs for touchbacks.